Ask the Doctor: ‘I have just been diagnosed with breast cancer — what can I expect next?’

 “I have just been diagnosed with breast cancer — what can I expect next?”

 Prof. Kelly served as the breast medical oncology lead for the Mater Misericordiae University Hospital from 2010 until 2021.
 She served as the medical director of the Mater Cancer Trials Unit and was the clinical lead for Ireland East Hospital Group Cancer Cluster.
-Prof Kelly was the chair of the Cancer Trials Ireland Breast Cancer Group from 2014 to 2021.
-Prof. Kelly completed her undergraduate training at the Royal College of Surgeons in Ireland and her specialist oncology training in Ireland and the UK (The Royal Marsden and St Bartholomew’s Hospital, London) before gaining further fellowships and qualifications from the Odette Cancer Center, Sunnybrook Hospital, Toronto, Canada and MD Anderson Cancer Center, Houston, Texas USA.
+Prof. Kelly was also the chair of the Cancer Trials Ireland Breast Cancer Group from 2014 to 2021.
+She completed her undergraduate training at the Royal College of Surgeons in Ireland and her specialist oncology training in Ireland and the UK (The Royal Marsden and St Bartholomew’s Hospital, London) before gaining further fellowships and qualifications from the Odette Cancer Center, Sunnybrook Hospital, Toronto, Canada and MD Anderson Cancer Center, Houston, Texas USA.

 Firstly, it’s important for you to know that you are not alone.
-1 in 9 women in Ireland will be diagnosed with breast cancer in their lifetime and there are 3,700 new case annually.
+1 in 9 women in Ireland will be diagnosed with breast cancer in their lifetime and there are 3,700 new cases annually.
 It is one of the most common cancers for Irish women and for that reason it’s so important that we use opportunities like Breast Cancer Awareness month, to educate ourselves on how and when to check our breasts, but also to find out more about the exciting developments in breast cancer diagnosis and treatment that are having a significant impact on the lives of breast cancer patients.
 While the diagnosis is daunting, when caught early, breast cancer has one of the highest survival rates.

-Following an initial diagnosis, the expert led breast team at Mater Private Network will first work out what type of breast cancer you have.
+Following an initial diagnosis, the expert-led breast team at Mater Private Network will first work out what type of breast cancer you have.
 We will get this information from the biopsy, which is the sample of the cancer taken out of the breast with a needle.
-The three main types of breast cancer are estrogen-sensitive breast cancer, which is the most common type, HER2-positive breast cancer, which makes up 20% of cases, and triple negative breast cancer, which makes up only about 10% of cases.
+The three main types of breast cancer are estrogen-sensitive breast cancer, which is the most common type, HER2-positive breast cancer, which makes up 20% of cases, and triple-negative breast cancer, which makes up only about 10% of cases.

 Some patients will need chemotherapy, while others will not.
 It is important to know that there are many types of chemotherapy.
-Two patients with similar size breast cancers can be sitting beside each other on the cancer day ward but be getting entirely different chemotherapy treatments.
+Two patients with similar-sized breast cancers can be sitting beside each other on the cancer day ward but be getting entirely different chemotherapy treatments.
 Some may have three months of chemotherapy and nothing else, while others could have treatments that go on for a year.
-This will all depend on the type of cancer you have, the stage of cancer you have, or if you have any preexisting medical conditions.
+This will all depend on the type of cancer you have, the stage of cancer you have, or if you have any pre-existing medical conditions.

 For the most common type of breast cancer — called estrogen-sensitive or estrogen receptor-positive breast cancer — new types of tests called genomic tests can help us work out who can safely avoid chemotherapy.
 In these situations, we focus on giving the patient a tablet that either lowers the amount of estrogen in their body or does not allow estrogen to stimulate cancer cells.
-Most patients receive 5 years of the hormone tablet, although some may need it for longer.
-For patients who present with metastatic breast cancer that is estrogen sensitive they also take similar hormone tablets, and a relatively new drug called a CDK4/6 inhibitor (e.g. ribociclib, or Palbociclib).
+Most patients receive five years of the hormone tablet, although some may need it for longer.
+For patients who present with metastatic breast cancer that is estrogen sensitive, they also take similar hormone tablets, and a relatively new drug called a CDK4/6 inhibitor (e.g. ribociclib, or Palbociclib).
 These patients are usually on the medication for several years before they need to change to a different medication.

-For patients with HER2-positive breast cancer, the improvements in survival for early stage and for metastatic breast cancer are remarkable.
+For patients with HER2-positive breast cancer, the improvements in survival for early-stage and for metastatic breast cancer are remarkable.
 These amazing improvements are down to many highly active anti-HER2 drugs.
-Most patients with early stage HER2-positive breast cancer do not relapse and for those with metastatic breast cancer we see women surviving for many years on treatment.
+Most patients with early-stage HER2-positive breast cancer do not relapse and for those with metastatic breast cancer, we see women surviving for many years on treatment.

 For patients with triple-negative breast cancer, most will require chemotherapy.
 This tends to be given before surgery so we can work out how sensitive the cancer cells are to the treatment.
 For more than half of these patients, the chemotherapy kills the cancer.
 When these patients have surgery, the breast cancer cannot be seen, just the ‘tumour bed’ which is the place where the tumour had been.
 We call this a pathological complete response, and this means all of the tumour in the breast and lymph nodes has been eradicated.

 When patients do not have a pathological complete response, we usually give more chemotherapy after their breast surgery.
-For those with early stage and metastatic triple negative breast cancer, immunotherapy drugs are having a positive impact.
-There are also new drugs called antibody drug conjugates that are increasingly being used to treat this type of breast cancer.
+For those with early-stage and metastatic triple-negative breast cancer, immunotherapy drugs are having a positive impact.
+There are also new drugs called antibody-drug conjugates that are increasingly being used to treat this type of breast cancer.

-Although this might be a lot of information to take in at first, your breast team will work closely with you to determine what your cancer looks like, the best course of action, and that you fully understand all of your options.
+Although this might be a lot of information to take in at first, your breast team will work closely with you to determine what your cancer looks like, the best course of action, and ensure that you fully understand all of your options.
 Most patients with early-stage breast cancer survive and go back to living full and healthy lives.
-It’s so important to know that across all the different types of breast cancer there have been hugely significant improvements.
-This means that patients with metastatic breast cancer are also living better longer lives than ever before.
+It’s so important to know that across all the different types of breast cancer, there have been hugely significant improvements.
+This means that patients with metastatic breast cancer are also living better, longer lives than ever before.
 Research is continuing into breast cancer of all types and stages at an amazing pace and all breast teams, both at the Mater Private Network and beyond, would strongly encourage everyone diagnosed with breast cancer to ask about clinical trials and consider being a part of one if you can.